-Marine themes were among those of particular interest to Buffet.
+Marine themes were among those of particular interest to the painter Bernard Buffet.
 They allowed him to pay tribute to one of his favourite painters: Gustave Courbet (1819-1877).

 Bernard Buffet composed his artworks from memory and not directly from nature.
 For his landscapes and architectural views, he also referred to his large collection of postcards.
 He drew on them for inspiration for his real and imaginary depictions, which were always painted in the secrecy of his studio.